tembo-io/website/landing/src/content/blog/2024-02-13-connection-poolers/index.md

 ### PgCat

-PgBouncer’s limitations are addressed in [PgCat](https://github.com/postgresml/pgcat), which is described as a connection pooler and proxy that allows sharding, load balancing, failover and mirroring.
+PgBouncer’s limitations are addressed in [PgCat](https://github.com/postgresml/pgcat), which is described as a *connection pooler and proxy that allows sharding, load balancing, failover and mirroring*.

 In contrast with Pgbouncer, PgCat allows spreading queries to a sharded database.
 Plus, it is multithreaded, thus allowing to easily exploit hardware potential.